 Well, that’s not such an easy question to answer as there are a host of causes that may underly the feeling of lightheadedness.

 With that said, the most common causes of lightheadedness include allergies, illness, — such as the cold or flu — low blood sugar, dehydration, — oftentimes caused by vomiting, diarrhea, or fever — or hyperventilation — very deep or fast breathing.
 On top of that, lightheadedness can also be caused by a few less common things such as your mental state, — including anxiety and stress — altitude, or even the use of tobacco and alcohol use.

 Once you’ve identified your reason for lightheadedness, it’s much easy to begin naturally treating it!
 With that said, it’s always recommended to speak with a medical professional before venturing with any at-home treatment.

 Common Causes of Nausea

-While lightheadedness is debilitating, nausea is oftentimes much for of an aggressive and pervasive symptom, especially when it’s accompanied with vomiting or diarrhea.
+While lightheadedness is debilitating, nausea is oftentimes much for an aggressive and pervasive symptom, especially when it’s accompanied by vomiting or diarrhea.

 Medically, nausea is defined as “stomach discomfort and the sensation of wanting to vomit.
 While there is a slew of reasons you may feel nauseous, there tend to be a few very common causes to be on the lookout for including heartburn (or an ulcer), an infection, a virus, severe or constant pain, overeating or eating the wrong types of food.